OLD PERLICAN HARBOUR SERIES, 12”HX36”W, GLAZE OIL ON CANVASED PANEL, FOR SALE

-"POWERS IN HEAVEN AND EARTH", HEAVENS SERIES, 24"X24", GLAZE OIL ON CANVAS PANEL, FOR SALE
+HEAVENS SERIES, 24"HX24"W, GLAZE OIL,CANVAS ON A CRADLED PANEL, FOR SALE

 I am mesmerized by the spectacle of nature.
 There are infinite details within details within details that pull me in and hold me in rapture.
 The design paths are endlessly detailed – like looking into a moving kaleidoscope.
 I can visually barely hang on - barely compute.
 This sublime experience of God’s world that occurs for me is what I try to speak of in my artwork.
 I am sharing what is most sacred to me – the humanly connective experiences to our Maker that are available for the taking, if I am open enough to them.
 The Kingdom, the Power and the Glory.
 These I encounter, revere and delight in whenever possible.
 They are incomprehensible in magnitude, and yet I can perceive them somewhat, in my most limited human way, if I make my heart and eyes and talents available to them.
 Human powers are very limited, but the resources of the Force who made us are infinite, nearby, available and will open up - like breaking clouds - to authentic human openness.
 This has been my most sacred experience.

-I was fortunate enough to have reason to go to Newfoundland this January, and experienced some winter in this beautiful harsh land.
+I was fortunate enough to have reason to go to Newfoundland in January, and experienced some winter in this beautiful harsh land.
 I was struck by how the house in this painting pulled me into this incredibly foreboding landscape.
-I am compelled by the paradoxal dance in Newfoundland of the relentless harshness of nature and the proportionally relentless human nurture.
+I am compelled by the paradoxical dance in Newfoundland of the relentless harshness of nature and the proportionally relentless human nurture.
 To me, this painting speaks to that.
 There this house sits, tucked into the shore, cozy and feeling safe against its wild, blustery and bone-chilling environment.
 It sits perilously on this hill, with only a single wire connecting it to the rest of civilization via wind-bent poles.
 Is the light on the porch lit by the sunset or by a light in the front of the house?
 The house pulls me in, either way.
 I am caught by its welcoming human spirit.